 University of Southern California

-Concentration: Cognitive, Social, and Consumer Psychology
+Concentration: Social and Consumer Psychology

 Selected Peer-Reviewed Publications: